keoghrmj/T3-Pipeline/README.md

 # T3-Pipeline
-## Truck Transaction ETL
+## ETL Pipeline
 ### Overview
 This project implements an ETL (Extract, Transform, Load) pipeline for processing truck transaction data.
 The pipeline extracts CSV files from an AWS S3 bucket, transforms and combines the data, and loads it into a Redshift database.

-# Project Structure:
+### Project Structure:
-├── Extract.py          # Handles data extraction from S3
+- Extract.py          # Handles data extraction from S3
-├── Transform.py        # Combines and cleans CSV files
+- Transform.py        # Combines and cleans CSV files
-├── Load.py            # Loads data into Redshift
+- Load.py            # Loads data into Redshift
-├── .env               # Environment variables (not included) ├── downloaded_files/  # Temporary storage for downloaded CSV files
+- .env               # Environment variables (not included)
+- downloaded_files/  # Temporary storage for downloaded CSV files
-└── Cleaned_files/    # Storage for processed CSV files
+- Cleaned_files/    # Storage for processed CSV files

-Prerequisites
+### Prerequisites

 Python 3.x
 AWS Account with S3 access